 Due to its vast experience in ultrashort pulse lasers development and applications MULTITEL will be addressing the beam shaping issues through Work Package 2 (Design and development of a prototype for controlled LIPSS).
 Furthermore, MULTITEL will contribute to the integration of the optical module into the processing unit developed in Work Package 5 (Integration of the tools developed).

 In the Laser4Surf project, IRIS will be responsible for the design and development of an in-line monitoring unit.
 It will be used as part of a future quality control system for a laser texturing prototype.
 Moreover, IRIS will help define the optical technology suitable for nanometric surface features quality control, developing a functional prototype suitable for industrial settings, using, testing and validating the new nanometrology prototype surface functionalities and performance.
 Furthermore, IRIS will participate in exploitation and dissemination aspects.

 CIC energiGUNE is a young energy research centre located in the Basque Country, Spain.
 It focuses on materials and novel devices for electrochemical energy storage including batteries and supercapacitors and thermal energy storage.
 This is achieved by combining interdisciplinary teams working towards a) excellent and high impact research in materials and electrochemical devices for storage applications; b) becoming a benchmark for collaborative technology transfer to industry and c) high-level training of young researchers and creation of new business sectors.
 The centre has the backing of government and industry.

-Since its establishment in 2011, CIC energiGUNE has been involved in 20 European projects, 25 privately funded projects, 14 patents granted or pending, recruited nearly 100 people and produced more than 400 publications in leading scientific and trade journals.
+Since its establishment in 2011, CIC energiGUNE has had over 600 scientific articles published, 14 patents granted or pending, recruited nearly 120 people and participates in 40+ industrial projects per year.
 The EES department includes two visiting scientists, Prof. J.A.
 Kilner (Imperial College of London, UK) and Prof. Michel Armand, who are two of the most prestigious researchers and professors in the field of energy storage.

 In the Laser4Surf project, besides all the administrative and dissemination and exploitation tasks, CICe will mainly participate in Workpackage (WP) 4 and WP6 with the following tasks: